Values at Tolt Montessori

 OUTDOORS

 Children also need to get outside, rain or shine, and play.
-Frequent recess breaks and "maker spaces" are an indispensable part of the schedule.
-Recess is closely supervised to make sure that the positive culture of the classroom extends to the playground.
-There are many important teaching opportunities in play that help students learn how to interact with others.
+Unless we are at circle time, children may go outside whenever they would like to.
+Our enclosed playground includes; multi-level climber with tower, swings, climbing dome, stage/picnic area, and a digging corner.
+Our adjacent “out front” zone has enough balance bikes, trikes, helmets, and scooters for everybody and a circular track to ride on.
+We’ve had the honor to be present when many children learned to ride a bike or pump on the swings!
+There are tunnel places to hide in the bushes, a swinging bench for lazy afternoon stories, and chickens to tend.
+There are many important teaching opportunities in play that help students learn how to be a good friend.
 Children may want to join a group, get a turn with a toy, ask questions, understand dialogue, or communicate their own thoughts and feelings which can be murky at times, even to them!
 Growing up is hard work.
 Emotions can be a roller coaster for us all.
 We are here to help them understand themselves and the world around them, giving them the tools to engage effectively with it.
-Social-emotional learning happens throughout the day and sometimes, most authentically on the playground.
+Social-emotional learning happens throughout the day and sometimes, most authentically outside.

 One of our frequent trips to town to visit the “Yellow Park” the library, the Tolt River and/or several of our favorite spots along the Sno-Valley Trail.